arnabbandyopadhyay/COVID-19-in-Italy/PARALLEL/Reference_Asymptomatic/README.md

   mv *.csv Asymp_results
   mv Asymp_results Perturbation

---> perturbation:
+**Steps for perturbation analysis:**
-run the following:
+1) run the following:
     cd Perturbation
--- run 'ReferPert.m' --> it generates perturbed simulation for Reference and Testing(Early&Late) Model
--- run 'AsympPert.m' --> it generates perturbed simulations for Asymptomatic Model
+    run 'ReferPert.m' --> it generates perturbed simulation for Reference and Testing(Early&Late) Model run 'AsympPert.m' --> it generates perturbed simulations for Asymptomatic Model

---> plots:
+**Steps to generate plots:**
--- run 'DOPAR_fit_rt.R' --> it generates main and supplementary fit(from Ref.Mod.) and Rt plots(Ref and Asymp comparison)
+1) run 'DOPAR_fit_rt.R' --> it generates main and supplementary fit(from Ref.Mod.) and Rt plots(Ref and Asymp comparison)
--- run 'DOPAR_Testing.R' --> it generates main and supplementary figures for the Early and Late Tesing Model
+2) run 'DOPAR_Testing.R' --> it generates main and supplementary figures for the Early and Late Tesing Model